SparkPost/support-docs/articles/user-guide/user-management.md

 **Developer**: Powerful setup and development user.
 Developer users are able to create and edit API Keys and have access to all email related account settings.

-**Email**: Content and campaign management user.
-Email users can manage Templates, AB Tests, Recipient Lists, Suppressions.
-They also have view only access to Domains, Subaccounts, and all reporting and analytics features.
+**Templates**: Content and campaign management user.
+These users can manage Templates, AB Tests, Recipient Lists, Suppressions.
+They also have view only access to Domains, Subaccounts, IP Pools, and all reporting and analytics features.

 **Reporting**: Data analytics user.
-Has access to all reporting features and view only access to Domains, Subaccounts, and IP Pools.
+They have access to all reporting features and view only access to Domains, Subaccounts, and IP Pools.
 Reporting users can't edit any account or feature settings.

 ### Adding Users To Your Account